DavidWells/netlify-functions-workshop/README.md

 **Repo directory structure:**

 ```
-|── lessons                 ✅ Work from these files!
+|── /lessons                 ✅ Work from these files!
-|── lessons-code-complete   💡 Complete lesson answers
+|── /lessons-code-complete   💡 Complete lesson answers
-|── _instructor             🙈 Ignore these files.
+|── /_instructor             🙈 Ignore these files.
 For instructor updates
-|── _scripts                🙈 Ignore these files
+|── /_scripts                🙈 Ignore these files
 ```

 ## Workshop Lessons